oohtmeel1/NLST_continuing_work/README.md

 Requirements and usage:
 In order to be able to use the model you will need the following:
+Files will be in the folders of this repo if available.

 The model takes about 512mb of space per forward pass.